 What to teach to your recruiting team:

-- • Never assume that your recruiting team, with access to recruiting tools and software, will know how to wield said tools in order to achieve maximum success; train them to use what you’ve got.
+- Never assume that your recruiting team, with access to recruiting software and various tools, will know how to wield said tools in order to achieve maximum success; train them to use what you’ve got.

 5. Keep the recruiting team engaged